 Our Prize is in Sight

 The trees had towered over us during our hike.
 Now we began gaining altitude on them.
 The change allowed us to observe the various levels of the canopy.
-Built in the post World War II era, this platform was designed to accommodate the growing crowds of tourists.
-The tower design allows 360 degree views of the surrounding horizon.
-Construction was completed in the fall of 1959, at a cost of $57,000.
+Built in the post-World War II era, this platform was designed to accommodate the growing crowds of tourists.
+The tower design allows 360-degree views of the surrounding horizon.
+Construction was completed in the fall of 1959, for $57,000.

 Time to Reflect

 With our climb completed, we now looked forward to some resting time.
 We knew the way down would be easier, but our legs were pleased to end their climb.
 Our Gatlinburg trip had started by dealing with the remnants of Hurricane Florence, that had moved inland.
 We jostled our itinerary around so that our indoor visits took place on the wetter days.
 Earlier in the week we had passed by the road to Clingmans Dome, as we headed to North Carolina to visit the Cherokee Indian Museum.
 (You can read about that visit here.)
 By waiting, we ended up with perfect weather and amazing visibility.